vhavryk/java-performance/improve-perfomance-javams.md

 We will use 2 java microserveces :

-**external-service** :  "Real life" microservice accessable by https
+**external-service** :  "Real life" microservice accessible by https

 **facade-service** : This microservice will reads data from external-service & sends result to clients.
-We are going to improve perfomance of this service.
+We are going to improve performance of this service.

 ## What You need
 - Java 8